Nicolelir/psicologist-appointment-booking/README.md

 |  #14 |As a **site admin** I can **approve or delete reviews** so that **I can filter out objectionable reviews and manage my website content**||**MUST HAVE**|

-### First time user

-### Registered user

-### Admin user

 ## Design

 ### Color Scheme

 The colours were selected with the intention of complementing the colors of the logo, in a mix of green and brown.
+The logo was provided by Elvira and the color have a special meaning for her, so I tried to maintain the color palette that she wanted, but also considering visibility and contrasts for a better user experience.

 ### Wireframes
 Were created using Balsamiq.
 The sections below show individual wireframes for different devices:

 - Home Page
+The homepage has a hero image, a welcome section and a contact form, below the contact form there is a button "Read more about me!" that goes directly to the Services page.
 ![img]()

 - About/Services
+This page has 2 sections, one "About me" section where users can read about Elvira's mission and vision.
+The second section has a list of the services provided for the specialist and at the bottom of the page there is a button that users can click if they decided to go ahead booking an appoinment.
+In order to access to the booking page users need to sign in or register first.

 ![img]()

 - Book an appointment

 ![img]()

 - Post a review

 ![img]()

-- List of R=rerviews
+- List of Rerviews

 ### Database Scheme
 Entity Relationship Diagrams (ERD) help the developer to make connections between databases and information.
 Creating an ERD helped me understand how the tables relate to one another and their connection with PostgreSQL Database.
 I used LucidChart to create the diagram and the arrow represent how the data fields relate to one another.